AlejandroDeLaCruz/Patient_Satisfaction_Score/README.md

     <li>Hospital Beds</li>
   </ul>

+The analysis focuses on the the understanding on how hospitals across the United States give quality care to their patients.

 Skills used: JOIN, Window Functions, Common Table Expressions (CTE), Date Functions, Converting data

 <img src = "Snap.png">